kubevirt/user-guide/docs/latest_release_notes.md

 - CI: Drop PPC64 support for now
 - Drop Genie support
 - Drop the use of hostPaths in the virt-launcher for improved security
-- Support priority classes for important componenets
+- Support priority classes for important components
 - Support IPv6 over masquerade binding
 - Support certificate rotations based on shared secrets
 - Support for VM ready condition